 Atletico Madrid’s ability to continually replace quality with quality under Diego Simeone has kept them competing at the top, and they certainly did that with Jan Oblak.

 The Slovenian goalkeeper arrived as a replacement for Thibaut Courtois but has far surpassed the Real Madrid man these days.
-While not as good with the ball at his feet as some modern goalkeepers, there are few who as good at keeping the ball out of the back of the net.
+While not as good with the ball at his feet as some modern goalkeepers, there are few who are as effective at keeping the ball out of the net.

-Oblak has superb reflexes, sensational shot stopper and is commanding in the air.
-In 205 games for Atletico, he’s kept 134 clean sheets and conceded just 116 goals.
+Oblak has superb reflexes, a sensational shot stopper and is commanding in the air.
+In 205 games for Atletico, he has kept 134 clean sheets and conceded just 116 goals.